 What you may not know is that the average time for fruits and vegetables to be picked and shipped to our grocery stores is seven to ten days not to mention the days at home until we eat it.

 This is why it is important whenever possible to get fresh local produce that will retain much more of its nutritional value.

 At Backyard GardenShare, our goal is to have fruits and vegetables picked and available to hungry Utahns within 24 hours giving our most vulnerable populations the most nutrition possible.

-Please help us achieve our goal by dropping off any extra produce from your garden at one of our many collection homes.
-See our map for details.
+Please help us achieve our goal by dropping off any extra produce from your garden at one of our many collection homes (map below).

 (Click map to enlarge)